keanteng/blueautomata/docs/functions.md

 df = test.inconsistency_report()
 ```

+!!! tips
+    Go to [this](https://keanteng.github.io/blueautomata/notebooks/03Inconsistency/) notebook section to see the code in action using Jupyter notebook

 ## 6. System & Cube Checking
 This package also contains a class called `SystemCubeChecker` to update the wrongly assigned system and cube.
 In other words, it will update the entries where the cube names are put as system names by moving the cube names to the cube column and re-assigning a system name to them.
 The class takes in 3 parameters: